theregistrationsystem/customly/README.md

 2) What is your age?
 3) ID upload.

-Person's belonging to Team A might only need to fill out custom fields 1 & 2.
+Persons belonging to Team A might only need to fill out custom fields 1 & 2.
 That is to say the custom fields 1 & 2 are scoped to Team A.

 You can go further by using flags.
 You can say a Person of type `:guest` belonging to Team A